Relational databases

 SELECT *

-WHERE city IS NULL;
+WHERE place IS NULL;

 Like (SECTION CHARACTER STRING SEARCH)